MEETKUMAR-PATEL/MEETKUMAR-PATEL/README.md

 - 👋 Hi, I’m @MEETKUMAR-PATEL
-- 👀 I’m interested in Codiging
+- 👀 I’m interested in Coding
 - 🌱 I’m currently learning at Conestoga College
 - 💞️ I’m looking to collaborate on A big and intrseting projectt
 - 📫 How to reach me mpatel4105@conestogac.on.ca